techanvil/mcp-dev-workflow/docs/usage/README.md

 # Usage Guide

-This guide provides practical examples and usage patterns for both GitHub and Google Workspace MCP servers.
+This guide provides practical examples and usage patterns for the GitHub, Google Workspace, and Figma MCP servers.

 ## 🚀 Quick Reference